mchesler613/python_adventures/python_logging.md

 - saving application configuration or settings data
 - saving game states

 and much more.
 Let me know if you find this tutorial useful for your personal and commercial use.
-Please share this knowledge with others.
 Thank you for reading.